trink/symtseries/README.md

 *Return*

-- false if there's less than n values inside window after appending val or true otherwise.
+- none - throws an error on invalid input

 #### get_word()

 *Return*

-- returns copy of current word or nil if there isn't yet enough data to construct the whole world
+- returns a copy of current word

 #### clear()
 ```lua